-CO2 emissions are hitting new highs with every passing year.
+Global CO2 emissions are hitting new highs with every passing year, and carbon emissions from buildings are a big part of the problem.
 In 2013, the atmospheric CO2 concentration crossed the 400 parts per million (ppm) threshold for the first time in a million years.
 From then onwards, things have only gotten worse.
-Today, we are at approximately 416 ppm.
+Today, we are at approximately 419,5 ppm.
 If we extrapolate the future growth from historical trends, we should hit 450 ppm in a decade.
 Experts believe that CO2 at 450 ppm can cause irreversible damage to our climate.
+This means we all need to contribute to reduce CO2 emissions now.

 Why is energy the primary source?